Wise Decisions

 Damasio and his team conducted research on previously normal functioning patients that sustained damage to brain regions necessary for the deployment of certain classes of emotions and feelings.
 They discovered that these patients’ ability to govern their lives was extremely disturbed even though their reasoning abilities remained intact.

-Damasio explained, “the patients were not making use of the emotion-related experience they had accumulated in their lifetimes.
-Decisions made in these emotion-impoverished circumstances led to erratic or downright negative results, especially so in terms of future consequences” (location 2019).
+“The patients were not making use of the emotion-related experience they had accumulated in their lifetimes.
+Decisions made in these emotion-impoverished circumstances led to erratic or downright negative results, especially so in terms of future consequences” (Damasio, 2005).

 Our pause, therefore, isn’t to extricate emotions from the wise decision making process but to dampen high arousal so cognitions also have space to contribute.
 We draw wisdom from many areas.